-Objectives To ensure fuel is used in accordance with the Project Approval and Environment Protection Licence 13036.
-Statutory Requirements Any Conditions of licences or permits under the Protection of the Environment Operations Act 1997 and Regulations.
-Protection of the Environment Operations (Clean Air) Regulations 2002.
-Environmental Planning & Assessment Act 1979 and Regulations.
-Environmental Protection Licence 13606.
-Performance Criteria Compliance with Project Approval and Environment Protection Licence 13036 Diesel use shall not exceed 75 hours in any 12 month period Quarterly samples are collected of diesel as required by NGERS regulations Sources Natural gas Natural gas is delivered to Colongra via the Sydney - Newcastle gas pipeline, compressor station, and lateral pipeline.
-The offtake facility and compressor station located on and adjacent to the Sydney - Newcastle gas pipeline at Bushells Ridge is owned, operated and maintained by Jemena , as is the lateral pipeline and letdown station.
+FUEL USE MANAGEMENT PLAN Objectives To ensure fuel is used in accordance with the Project Approval and Environment Protection Licence 13036.
+Statutory Requirements Any Conditions of licences or permits under the: • Protection of the Environment Operations Act 1997 and Regulations. • Protection of the Environment Operations (Clean Air) Regulations 2022. • Environmental Planning & Assessment Act 1979 and Regulation; and • Environmental Protection Licence 13606.
+Performance Criteria Compliance with Project Approval and Environment Protection Licence 13036 Diesel use shall not exceed 75 hours in any 12 month period.
+Diesel samples are collected after each fuel delivery and/or as a minimum on a quarterly basis as required by NGERS regulations.
+Sources Natural gas is delivered to Colongra via the Sydney - Newcastle gas pipeline, compressor station, and lateral pipeline.
+The offtake facility and compressor station located on and adjacent to the Sydney - Newcastle gas pipeline at Bushells Ridge is owned, operated and maintained by Jemena, as is the lateral pipeline and letdown station.
 The Colongra lateral pipeline is approximately 8.6km in length and includes approximately 4km of looped 1,067mm diameter storage pipeline.
 The letdown station is comprised of a water bath heater and pressure regulating valves.
 The letdown station is relevant to Colongra environmental operations as data is required from Jemena in order for the Colongra facility to calculate it's greenhouse emissions and meet it's statutory reporting requirements.
 Diesel fuel The capacity of the diesel storage tank is 1.8ML, however the bund volume limits the operating tank volume to 1.367ML.
 Diesel fuel is delivered to site by road tankers.
-Procedures are in place to ensure that the fuel oil tank's maximum storage capacity is maintained below 1.37ML, ensuring it is within 110% of the diesel tank bund capacity.
-The current operating capacity of the tank is sufficient to supply four units at full load for approximately seven hours.
-Requirements The Operating Instruction for Colongra includes fuel use limitations as set out in the Project Approval and EPL13036.
-The relevant conditions relating to diesel use are set out in this section.
-Natural gas shall be used preferentially, with diesel use shall not exceed 75 hours in any 12 month period, except in the following circumstances.
+Procedures are in place to ensure that the fuel oil tank's maximum storage capacity